Skip to main content

 Consistent Category Structures

 Maintain the same category hierarchy across all channels to avoid confusing customers and search engines.
-This consistency strengthens your topical authority.
+This consistency can help support your topical authority over time.

 • Identical URL structures across channels